 - changes in Syndicate processes which might accelerate or slow down the development and/or recording of paid or incurred claims compared with the statistics from previous periods

-- · changes in the legal environment
+- changes in the legal environment

-- the effects of inflation
+- · the effects of inflation

 - changes in the mix of business

 - the impact of large losses

-- movement in industry benchmarks
+- · movement in industry benchmarks

+- 1. Accounting Policies (continued)

+- 1.4.
+Significant accounting policies (continued)

-1.4.10.
+- 1.4.10.
 Claims outstanding (continued)